dmsoares/devtalk-make-the-domain-shine/blog/functor.md

-Title: Leveraging Functional Programming and ADTs to Illuminate Domain Logic
+Title: Leveraging Functional Programming and ADTs in Typescript

 In the realm of software development, especially in the domain-driven design paradigm, clarity and safety are paramount.
 How do we ensure that our code not only functions correctly but also remains comprehensible and resilient to errors?
 One approach gaining traction for a few years now is the fusion of functional programming concepts with Algebraic Data Types (ADTs).
 In this article, we'll explore some scenarios that can help illustrate what programming with functional programming and ADTs can look like.